AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 * Exclusions

-   - Access types and values except "ownership" subset
+   - Access types and values creating aliased data structures

       + Note you don't need them nearly as much in Ada/SPARK

    - Expressions (including function calls) with side effects
    - Aliasing of names
-   - The dreaded `goto` statements
+   - Backwards `goto` statements

       + Can create loops, which require a specific treatment in formal verification